-Digital selling is different, and understanding the difference is critical to every organization that wants to maximize its selling efforts.
+Digital selling is different — and understanding the difference is critical to every organization that wants to maximize its selling efforts.
 Here are some details about both.

-If you are in a purely online world, your digital marketing efforts can be fantastic for converting sales.
-However, for many businesses, online interaction isn't enough, and this is where digital selling comes into play.
+If you’re in a purely online world, your digital marketing efforts can be fantastic for converting sales.
+But for many businesses, online interaction isn't enough.
+This is where digital selling comes into play.

 Digital selling efforts are divided into two prospect engagement functions.

 The first segment supports inbound activity from potential buyers.
-These are prospects that visit your website, respond to offers, and reach out with interest in your organization.
-A digital marketing effort is designed for this purpose — connecting with the target audience.
+These are prospects that visit your website, respond to offers, and reach out with interest in your organization — most likely coming from digital marketing efforts that aimed to connect with your target audience.

-For this reason, sales and marketing need to work together in developing both messaging and selling strategies to make sure the collaborative effort is creating a seamless experience.
+For this reason, sales and marketing need to work together to develop messaging and selling strategies that ensure the collaborative effort creates a seamless experience for the prospect.

-Unlike traditional outside salesperson, a digital salesperson has less time to build a relationship and capture the attention of a prospect.
-However, when digital sellers use their tools correctly, they are more likely to win sales.
+Unlike traditional salespeople, a digital seller has less time to build a relationship and capture a prospect’s attention.
+However, when digital sellers use their tools correctly, they’re more likely to win sales.

 1. Ready your research.